OnofriAndreaPG/stats4biology/static/_StatbookEng/exercises.md

 |               | 35.24 | 14.17 | 21.81 | 39.55 | 1.42    | 34.11|
 |               | 13.32 | 23.93 | 60.72 | 48.37 | 6.83    | 32.21|

-1. Write the linear model for this study and explain the model components
-2. Compute the ANOVA
-3. Check for the basic assumptions
-4. Calculate marginal means and cell means
-5. Present the results and comment on them: what type of means should you report?
+In which timing the herbicide is most effective?

 [Sheet: 11.1]

 ### Exercise 2

-Six faba bean genotypes were tested in two sowing times, according to a plit-plot design in 4 complete blocks.
+Six faba bean genotypes were tested in two sowing times, according to a split-plot design in 4 complete blocks.
 Sowing times were randomised to main-plots within blocks and genotypes were randomised to sub-plots within main-plots and blocks.
 Results are:

 |Sowing  Time| Genotype    |    1  |    2  |    3  |    4  |